Send data to Google Cloud Storage¶

 Note

-A service account must be configured to allow Amperity to pull data from the Cloud Storage bucket:
+A service account must be configured to allow Amperity to send data to the Google Cloud Storage bucket:

 A service account key must be created, and then downloaded for use when configuring Amperity.